 - Ryszard Kluszczyński, University of Łódź, Poland

 - Esther Leslie, Birkbeck, University of London, UK

-- Benjamin Mayer-Foulkes, 17: Institute of Critical Theory, Mexico
+- Benjamin Mayer-Foulkes, 17: Institute of Critical Studies, Mexico

 - Nicholas Mirzoeff, New York University, US